SEARCH FROM SULAPAC.COMSearch

 Sulapac uses a selection of biopolymers and natural fibers with the aim to maximize the use of side streams, second generation (non-food feedstock) and certified biomasses.
-E.g. the wood we use originates from industrial side streams from sustainably managed forests and constitutes a large share of the total composition of many of our materials.
+E.g. the wood we use originates from industrial side streams from non-controversially harvested forests and constitutes a large share of the total composition of many of our materials.
 We pay attention to that the biomasses the biopolymers originate from are sustainably grown according to good land use principles.

 Our leading design principle is to mimic the nature.
 The use of biomass resources is based on the natural carbon cycle: in photosynthesis plants take CO2 from the air, water from the ground and convert it into biomass with the help of solar energy.
 At the end of the life cycle the carbon can be returned to the nature to facilitate the growth of new biomass (see further information in the key feature “compostable”).
 Sulapac’s business model is based on partnerships and factory as a service concept, meaning we do not own any production facilities but partner with existing production plants.